 Don’t worry though, you’ll still have plenty of taught sessions where your tutors will teach you best practice for the ward.
 We’re proud that our tutors aren’t just lecturers, but experienced midwives who really have seen and done it all.
 So you won’t just be being taught, you’ll be being mentored by experts who will work closely with you and help you every step of the way on your course.
 We know how important it is that you feel safe and supported whilst taking your course, which is why our tutors are more like friends than lecturers.

-Over the three years you’ll be taking our midwifery course, you’ll be gaining a support network that will provide safety and security through your course.
+Over the three years, you’ll be gaining a support network that will provide safety and security throughout your course.
 We will provide you with the knowledge and skills you need to succeed – all you have to do is provide the energy and enthusiasm for the role.
 We’ll take care of the rest, setting you up with the roadmap you need to become a successful midwife.
 We’ll even provide you free accommodation at our Lancaster campus if your placements are based in Lancashire or Greater Manchester.

 100% of our midwifery students go on to successful careers as midwives after graduation, so we must be doing something right.
 We know this is more than a career opportunity for our students – it’s a chance to make the most of your caring nature and put you in a position to help as many people as possible.
 If you have a passion to provide care for others and help both babies and mothers get the best level of healthcare you can provide, we will give you the proper tools and opportunities to make it happen.